Harmful economic systems as a cause of hunger and poverty

 A sixth section discusses the impact of harmful economic systems on poor and hungry people and on development.
 A seventh section Reducing harm gives a too brief discussion of what people are doing to improve matters.

-1. Production vs. harm basic statement.
+1. Production vs. harm.
 The basic idea and activity in productive societies is helping to produce goods—things that are useful to someone—food, light bulbs, cars—and then exchanging the income received for goods that are desirable to you.

 The fundamental economic mechanism exists in “harmful” economic societies as well.
 But these goods (or the resources that produce them) can be reallocated through force, as well as law backed by force.
 Simply put you can produce goods, or take them away from others, which is why we describe these societies as harmful.
 The highest stratum—the ruling class—obtains goods through means which may be described as unproductive or extractive.